 For as long as anyone can remember, Adobe Photoshop has been the go-to app for photographers, graphic artists and just about everyone else.
-On the Mac, it’s hard to beat, and Photoshop has become part of our lexicon for color correction, cloning, airbrushing, etc. While it’s still considered the gold standard, there are plenty of Photoshop alternatives for the Mac.
-If you’re on the hunt for a better price tag or interface that’s easier to use, here are some of the best options out there.
+On the Mac, it's hard to beat, and Photoshop has become part of our lexicon for color correction, cloning, airbrushing, etc. While it's still considered the gold standard, there are plenty of Photoshop alternatives for the Mac.
+If you're on the hunt for a better price tag or interface that's easier to use, here are some of the best options.

 1. Affinity Photo

-Available on both Mac and iOS, Affinity Photo does away with all of the headaches caused by Adobe’s Photoshop subscription fees.
+Available on both Mac and iOS, Affinity Photo does away with all of the headaches caused by Adobe's Photoshop subscription fees.
 With a one-time purchase at $49.99, this app is full of features.
 RAW editing is a breeze, as is color correction, HDR merge, multi-layer composition, digital painting and so much more.
 The best part?
-Affinity Photo adds PSD editing so you can load your Photoshop files.
-There’s no need to convert, so just fire up and go.
-There’s no question the feature-set here will cater to professionals and beginners alike.
-This app is as close as you’re going to get to a Photoshop alternative on the Mac.
-Add in an iOS version as well for editing on the go, and it’s a must-own for Apple fans.
+Affinity Photo adds PSD editing so that you can load your Photoshop files.
+There's no need to convert - just fire up and go.
+There's no question the feature-set here will cater to professionals and beginners alike.
+This app is as close as you're going to get to a Photoshop alternative on the Mac.
+Add in an iOS version as well for editing on the go, and it's a must-own for Apple fans.

 2. Photoscape X